sourcebots/docs/content/api/vision.md

   - `is_token_marker()` - returns whether or not a marker is of type TOKEN
   - `id()` - returns the id of the marker
   - `pixel_centre()` - returns a **tuple** containing the pixel coordinates of the centre of the marker.
-  - `polar()` - returns a PolarCoord object containing the position of the marker in the polar co-odrinate system.
+  - `polar()` - returns a PolarCoord object containing the position of the marker in the Polar coodrinate system.
-  - `cartersian()` - returns a CartCoord object containing the position of the marker in the cartesian co-odrinate system.
+  - `cartersian()` - returns a CartCoord object containing the position of the marker in the Cartesian coodrinate system.

 ## Cartesian and Polar Co-ordinate Systems